sawyerpopAraf/APIbackend-job/README.md

 # Application Installation and Usage Instructions
 Run npm install.
+This is an Todo aplication with focus on backend, so there is no front-end code yet ,The API is connected to a MySQL database with Sequelize, you have to test the app using postman , after loggin , remember to include jwt token in your Authorizationm, choose Bearer Token .

 I have used Jest, supertest, and nodemon as dev-dependencies during the production of this app.
 However, I had to uninstall nodemon since it clashes with Swagger (I'm unsure why).

 After the table is created, create four types of statuses: